Index

 - Children under the age of 16 cannot sell products without adult supervision.

 - Products and signage are to be displayed within the boundaries of the vendor’s space.
 No stakes are allowed.
+All products must be clearly labeled and priced.

-- If a vendor is going to be absent you must call or text the Market Manager no later than 7am the day of absence to give time to fill your space.
+- If a vendor is going to be absent you must call or text the market manager no later than 7am the day of absence to give time to fill your space.

 Service Organizations